478mkharb/devops-learning/Interview/Docker.md

 ## Q44.
 What does `VOLUME` do?

-`VOLUME` declares a mount point intended for externalized/persistent data.
+`VOLUME` declares a mount point in the image for externalized/persistent data.
+Persistence depends on the volume or mount used at runtime.

 ```dockerfile
 VOLUME ["/var/lib/myapp"]